mstksg/inCode/copy/entries/duet.md

 ---
-title: "Interpreters a la Carte (Advent of Code 2017 Duet)"
+title: "Interpreters a la Carte in Advent of Code 2017 Duet"
 categories: Haskell
 series: Beginner/Intermediate Haskell Projects
 tags: functional programming, haskell, types, lens
 create-time: 2018/01/11 16:28:18
 date: none
-identifier: interpreters
+identifier: duet
-slug: interpreters-a-la-carte
+slug: interpreters-a-la-carte-duet
 ---

 This post is just a fun one exploring a wide range of techniques that I applied